armaber/articles/KmdfLogging/notes.md

 IFR is a logging mechanism, implemented as a [**WPP** = Windows Software Trace Preprocessor](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/wpp-software-tracing) provider.
 IFR is embedded in **Wdf01000.sys**, or can be part of a driver.

-To use IFR, provider flags must be turned on and a trace session must be launched.
+To use IFR, provider flags must be enabled and a trace session must be launched.

 On the KMDF plane, `WdfVerifier.exe` turns on or off settings for particular drivers / DOs.
 Launch it on the target system, use the following settings within the **Drivers** tab: